 Humana climbed the ranks to become a top Medicare plan provider by aggressively pursuing organic and acquisitive growth efforts within its government segments.
 It is ambitious in its retail marketing efforts to sign up Medicare recipients for its Medicare Advantage and Part D prescription plans.

 Additionally, the company works to maintain its competitive edge by forming partnerships with other health care-related companies.
 After experiencing sharp reductions in the number of Medicare prescription drug plan (PDP) members due to competition, the company has found renewed success by partnering with Wal-Mart to offer low-premium PDPs.
-In addition, in 2012 Humana partnered with Medicaid provider CareSource to provide services to dual-eligibility Medicare/Medicaid members.
+In addition, Humana partners with Medicaid provider CareSource to provide services to dual-eligibility Medicare/Medicaid members.

 While the company remains focused on Medicaid expansion, Humana is also diversifying its revenue stream to reduce its dependence on government operations, which leave the company vulnerable to challenges including reimbursement cuts and contract disputes.
 The company is focused on growing its commercial products by participating in new health insurance exchanges, introducing new products and benefit designs, growing its specialty products (dental, vision, and other supplemental coverage), adopting new technologies, and successfully integrating acquired businesses and contracts.